 (Optional) If self-hosting, set the Portal URL to your own portal address

-Open Copilot Chat and type @managelm followed by your request
+Open Copilot Chat (any mode) and type @managelm followed by your request:

 | Tool | Description |